oliviazz/flashcard-app/README.md

 - Inputted text parsed and divided into set of flashcards
 - Key words and phrases removed and displayed on opposite side
-- Created sets stored in user accounts
+- Created sets can be saved and accessed through user accounts

-* Used: PHP, Javascript, HTML *
+*Written in PHP, Javascript, HTML, and CSS*